Async Rust, Part Two: Tasks

 listen to "atomic<> Weapons" by Herb Sutter.
 That talk is

-focused on C++, but C and Rust both copied the C++ atomic memory model. and to set it to true
+focused on C++, but C and Rust both copied the C++ atomic memory model. and to set it to true when any task has received

-a wakeup.If we wanted to do more bookkeeping, we could also construct a unique Waker
+a wakeup.If we wanted to do more bookkeeping, we could also construct a unique Waker for each task and

 then only poll the tasks that received wakeups.
 We saw that

-does something like this in Part One.
+futures::future::JoinAll does something like this in Part One.

-We could get this "for free" by replacing our tasks Vec
+We could get this "for free" by replacing our tasks Vec with a

-lets other people's futures invoke our Waker
+lets other people's futures invoke our Waker without needing to know the

 private implementation details of our main loop.
-Here's our glorified bool
+Here's our glorified bool:

 struct AwakeFlag(Mutex<bool>);